-Since these teams would be travelling along the transmission line they would preferably be staying on fly camps setup along the transmission corridor transmission line alignment.
-However for storage on the material a laydown area would be constructed.
+Since these teams would be travelling along the transmission line they would preferably be staying on fly camps setup along the transmission line corridor.
+However for storage of the material a laydown area would be constructed.
 The area would also be used for housing of labours.